 The Santi Giovanni e Paolo is an old parish church which was created by combining two separate buildings.
 The oldest part is the crypt, which is not accessible to visitors.
 In the twelfth century a larger church was built over this crypt.
 It was traditionally consecrated in 1174.
 The Santi Giovanni e Paolo has a single nave and a sanctuary and choir that are raised over the crypt.
 The walls are slightly skewed and the whole structure does not appear to be very stable.
 Nevertheless, the Santi Giovanni e Paolo is of great historical interest because of its collection of frescoes dating from the twelfth to sixteenth centuries.
 Not all of these are still kept in the church.
 A famous fresco showing the martyrdom of Saints John and Paul is now in the Museo nazionale del Ducato di Spoleto.
 The church is the original location of a well-known crucifix (1187) by the twelfth century painter Alberto Sozio.
 On the occasion of its 700th anniversary in 1887, it was moved to the Duomo of Spoleto.

-A tour of the frescoes starts outside the church, where the left wall has a large fresco of a Madonna and Child and four saints.
+A tour of the frescoes starts outside the church, where the left wall has a large fresco of a Madonna and Child and four saints (see the first image in this post).
 It was made in the thirteenth or fourteenth century.
 The fresco is protected against rain by a small roof, but that has not prevented it from becoming badly weathered and decayed.
 It has now basically become impossible to identify the four saints, so let us skip this fresco and quickly go inside.
 The church has been deconsecrated some time ago and should now be open to the public for a few hours on Saturdays.
 A ticket is just two Euros, but the staff at the ticket desk may try and sell you a Spoleto Card.
 Such a card can be good value for money, but in our case it was not, as it was our last day in Umbria and we had already visited many of Spoleto’s attractions.

 The Martyrdom of Thomas Becket